My goal in writing this post is to introduce you to a new way of thinking about health and approaching health care.

 A new wave of medicine that looks at the system, not just the symptom, is coming.
 Health care professionals who know that a focus on diagnosis and treatment isn’t enough if we want to have vibrant health and be well are pursuing training in functional and integrative medicine.

 Are you curious about functional medicine from the perspective of a medical doctor?
+Do you want to know what a qualified medical practitioner thinks of holistic medical care?
 A doctor who has used this approach to heal dozens of his own health issues and thousands of people who were sick and tired of feeling sick and tired?
 This video could change the way you look at health forever:

 I’ve been fortunate to partner with several health care practitioners who are trained to understand and have experience healing patients by tapping into the diet-disease connections.
 They are helping me heal my body and undo years of damage.